An9rewRyan/django_template/README.md

 ## DJANGO TEMPALTE
-Basic django project template with configured statics and dockerization
+1. Basic django project template with configured statics and dockerization
+2. Includes argon2 hash-encoding template (recommend to use it for pass protection and etc.)